adeka98/Personal-Website/README.md

 # Personal-Website
-This is a personal website which was created using HTML and CSS
+This is a simple personal website which was created using HTML and CSS